• Skip to primary navigation

 In fact, she has been used sparingly enough that you can easily buy all of her appearances and read them in just a week or two, and she has a brand new series that just started last week!
 [Read more…] about Batwoman: The female, feminist, lesbian Caped Crusader you need to be reading

-Filed Under: comic books Tagged With: Batwoman, Greg Rucka, Infinite Crisis, JH Williams, New Comic Guide
+Filed Under: comic books Tagged With: Batwoman, Greg Rucka, Infinite Crisis, JH Williams, New Comic Book Guide

 Definitive Batwoman Collecting Guide and Reading Order

-The Batwoman comic books definitive issue-by-issue collecting guide and trade reading order for omnibus, hardcover, and trade paperback collections.
-Find every issue and appearance!
+Updated Apr 25, 2025!
+The definitive issue-by-issue collecting guide and trade reading order for Batwoman comic books in omnibus, hardcover, and trade paperback collections.
 Part of Crushing Krisis’s Crushing Comics Guide to Collecting DC.
-Last updated February 2017 with titles scheduled for release through October 2017.
+Last updated April 2026 with titles scheduled for release through December 2026.

 There is not another character in comics today quite like Batwoman: A female legacy hero who has never been a “girl” or “ms” version and whose power, wealth, and training matches her “man” counterpart – and, who also happens to be an out lesbian with a complex romantic history.